jimeh/common-flow/common-flow.md

        version string of the release.
 This kind of tag MUST be referred to as a "release tag".
     2. The release tag name can OPTIONALLY be prefixed with "v".
 For example, the tag name can be either "2.11.4" or "v2.11.4".
-It is however RECOMMENDED that you do not use a "v" prefix.
-You MUST NOT use a mixture of "v" prefixed and non-prefixed tags.
-Pick one form and stick to it.
+Note that this "v" prefix is only for the tag name itself, the version string (as defined in section 5.1) MUST NOT have a "v" prefix.
     3. If the version string is hard-coded into the code-base, you MUST create a "version bump" commit which changes the hard-coded version string of the project.